jrg94/portfolio-project/doc/06-component-finishing-touches/06-component-finishing-touches.md

    reflect on the software development process.
 There are reflection prompts below.
 You should also reflect on your growth as a developer and share details about what you've learned.
+4. (10 points) The overall component must exhibit a high level of polish.
+   Because all previous parts of this assignment are meant to be formative, assessments were generally charitable.
+In this phase, you should submit a component as if you were a professional software engineer.
+Follow good practices like using good variable names, documenting your methods, and overall adhering to the discipline.

 ## Pre-Assignment Tasks